8 Calorie Bombs at the Salad BarArticle posted in: Diet & Nutrition

 Recipes for these types of salad usually call for a quarter to a half cup of mayonnaise: At 100 calories per tablespoon, that’s 400 to 800 calories you’re tossing in the bowl.
 If you’re doing that with one can of tuna, you’ve turned a high-protein, low-calorie food into a glop that comes with 44 grams of fat.

-You can get the same, creamy effects with other ingredients for far fewer calories: Try using a quarter-cup of nonfat sour cream in your tuna salad for a tangy, low-calorie starter, or use ripe, mashed avocado to make chicken salad that’s loaded with heart-healthy fats instead of saturated.
-Click here for a video that shows you how.
+You can get the same, creamy effects with other ingredients for far fewer calories: For a healthy salad topping, try using a quarter-cup of nonfat sour cream in your tuna salad for a tangy, low-calorie starter.
+Try using a mashed avocado to make chicken salad that’s loaded with heart-healthy fats instead of saturated.
+Click here for a video that shows you how. >

 8. Too Much Cheese, Dried Fruit or Starchy Veggies